 The Diocese of the West

-St. Katherine Mission is part of the Diocese of the West, a district of the Orthodox Church of America (OCA) that covers a huge geographical area.
+St. Katherine Parish is part of the Diocese of the West, a district of the Orthodox Church of America (OCA) that covers a huge geographical area.
 Our diocese includes parishes and monasteries in Arizona, California, Colorado, Hawaii, Montana, Nevada, Oregon, and Washington.
 Our hierarch bears the title “Archbishop of San Francisco and the West."
 His Eminence, Archbishop Benjamin, was elected to lead our diocese in 2007, following the retirement of Bishop Tikhon.

 The Diocese of the West, which has 58 parishes and five monastic communities, has strong historical links to the arrival of Orthodoxy in the United States.
 While the title “Diocese of the West” has only been used since the 1970s, the ecclesiastical center of our diocese—San Francisco—has been at the forefront of Orthodox activity in this country, beginning with the arrival of Russian missionaries in the mid- to late-1800s.